phalcon/documentation/docs/db-models-relationships.md

 ```

 ## Parameters
-Depending on the needs of our application we might want to store data in one table, that describe different behaviors.
+Depending on the needs of our application we might want to store data in one table, that describes different behaviors.
 For instance, you might want to only have a table called `co_customers` which has a field `cst_status_flag` describing the _status_ of the customer (e.g. active, inactive, etc.).

 Using relationships, you can get only those `Customers` that relate to our `Invoices` that have a certain `cst_status_flag`.
 Defining that constraint in the relationship allows you to let the model do all the work.

 It also accepts a closure, which is evaluated every time before the related records are accessed.
 This enables the conditions to be automatically updated between queries.

 ```php
 <?php